oseimishaella385-cell/finance_risk_monitoring/README_TEMPLATE.md

 - [What would a more rigorous version of this project include?]
 - [Are there known biases in the data source or collection method?]

+Account status analysis: Account status was explored as an additional monitoring factor.
+Among the five Higher Priority customers, four had active accounts and one had an inactive account; none had closed accounts.
+Given the small Higher Priority group and lack of a clear pattern, account status was not added to the risk score or final dashboard.
 > *The goal here is pre-emptive Q&A. What would a thoughtful skeptic push back on?
 Document the answer here, before they ask.*

 ---